aayushshah1/PdfTableExtractor/SETUP_GUIDE.md

 1. **Download the application**
    - Download the `PDFTableExtractor.zip` file from the [GitHub releases page](https://github.com/aayushshah1/PdfTableExtractor/releases)
-   - Right-click on the downloaded zip file and select "Extract All..."
-   - Choose a location where you want to extract the files (e.g., your Desktop)

 2. **Run the application**
    - Open the extracted folder